jenncash29/Enova-Electronics-Store-Project/README.md

   - Email and Social Media Campaigns: Use targeted email campaigns and social media ads to remind customers of ongoing deals and new arrivals.
 - **Convert Non-Loyalty Members to Loyalty Members:**
   - Implement targeted marketing campaigns to convert non-loyalty members into loyalty members, thereby enhancing their lifetime value.
 By offering personalized incentives and highlighting the benefits of the loyalty program, such campaigns can encourage non-loyalty members to join and remain engaged, ultimately driving increased revenue and customer retention.
-- **Data-Driven Adjustments:**
-  - Customer Feedback: Collect and analyze customer feedback to understand their preferences and pain points during different seasons, enabling more personalized and effective marketing efforts.

 **Product: Focus on High Performers & Explore Bundling Strategies**
 - Continue to prioritize marketing and inventory for top-selling items like the 27in 4K Gaming Monitor and Apple AirPods Headphones.